-Recommendation: It is recommended that the administrator carefully review this form and set the reporting controls as required.
+Recommendation: The administrator should carefully review this form and set the reporting controls as required.
 The application vendor collecting SMDR information will have recommended values.

-To restrict access to SMDR raw information create an Access Control List (ACL) on the Ethernet switch port that the MiVoice Business is connected to and allow only the permitted applications to connect on 1752.
+To restrict access to SMDR raw information, create an Access Control List (ACL) on the Ethernet switch port that the MiVoice Business is connected to and allow only the permitted applications to connect in 1752.